Best Improvement Prize

 If you would like to be considered for one of these prizes you are now invited to submit written evidence to the SWEET office providing details of the practice being undertaken in your center with reference to the criteria set out above.

-Submissions should be received by the SWEET office (sweet-project@hka.de) by September 1st, 2023.
+Submissions should be received by the SWEET office (sweet-project@hka.de) by January 31st, 2025.
+The winners will be announced at the SWEET meeting 2025.

 Prizes in 2022: